Southlake Mall (Indiana)

 Southlake Mall is a shopping mall in Hobart, Indiana that is marketed as being in Merrillville, Indiana, due primarily to being served by the 46410 postal Zip Code.
 The tract of land on which it sits was annexed by the city of Hobart from unincorporated Ross Township in 1993.
 It lies in the Chicago metropolitan area.
 Southlake Mall is the only enclosed super regional mall in Northwest Indiana, as well as one of largest in the state overall along with Castleton Square in Indianapolis and Glenbrook Square in Fort Wayne.
-The mall's anchor stores are Kohl's, JCPenney, Macy's, and H&M. There are three vacant anchors stores that were once Dick's Sporting Goods, Carson Pirie Scott, Sears, and Forever 21.
+The mall's anchor stores are Kohl's, JCPenney, Macy's, Kids Empire, and H&M. There are three vacant anchors stores that were once Carson Pirie Scott, Sears, and Forever 21.
 The Macy's store was an L. S. Ayres store prior to September 9, 2006.
 The mall first opened with only two anchor stores – JCPenney and Sears – and the north and south anchor wings were added later.
 The former Carson's had housed the cafeteria-style "The Garden Restaurant" by the entrance near the security garage on the south side of the mall from 1975 to 1989.